Fentanyl is Now Banned in China, Cutting Supply to the U.S.

 While the fentanyl ban from China is progress, the battle against fentanyl isn’t over yet.
 Unfortunately, China’s ban doesn’t cover all of the chemicals used to make fentanyl and its variants.
 Therefore, buyers in Mexico could still purchase them, manufacture the fentanyl, and smuggle it into the U.S.

 Although China has banned some of the chemicals manufacturers need to create this deadly drug, officials say it would be nearly impossible to ban them all.

-Completely stopping the illegal flow of fentanyl into the U.S. is highly unlikely and much more complicated than reducing the trafficking of drugs like heroin or cocaine, since it is very difficult to detect in such small amounts.
+Completely stopping the illegal flow of fentanyl into the U.S. is highly unlikely and much more complicated than reducing the trafficking of drugs like heroin or cocaine.
+(It is very difficult to detect in such small amounts.)
 However, China’s decision to ban all fentanyl-related substances is a step in the right direction.